 The Global Probiotics Market

-In Q4 of 2017, Lumina Intelligence captured customer review data for over 1600 brand variants globally, totaling a staggering 643k customer reviews online.
-Overall the global probiotics market was thought to be worth $35.5 billion in 2016 (Grand View Research), with predictions its value will exceed $65 billion by 2024 (Global Market Insights).
-The data collected by Lumina recorded 40 different probiotic species and 25 different delivery technologies – these very niche sectors within the probiotics space provide unique opportunities for suppliers and manufacturers looking to grow their share of the market.
+In Q4 of 2018, Lumina Intelligence captured customer review data for over 2000 brand variants globally, totalling a staggering 12 million customer reviews online.
+Overall the global probiotics market was thought to be worth $45.6 billion US dollars in 2017 (Statistica), with predictions its value will exceed $65 billion by 2024 (Global Market Insights).
+The data collected by Lumina recorded 40 different probiotic species and 42 different delivery technologies – these very niche sectors within the probiotics space provide unique opportunities for suppliers and manufacturers looking to grow their share of the market.

 The range of applications for probiotics has gone far beyond supplements alone – with the market now including categories such as kombucha, derma products (probiotic skin care) and probiotic juice.
 In fact, 79% of consumers taking part in a November 2017 survey by ingredients supplier Ganeden said they would prefer to consume probiotics in food and beverage products rather than in supplement format.
-Consumer sentiment is an essential currency for measuring product success as well as predicting upcoming trends, and should be monitored carefully by any player looking to succeed in the market.
+Additionally, probiotics are becoming a form of preventative healthcare, especially during a course of antibiotics or as an attempt to relieve the symptoms of long term health conditions like IBS.
+Consumer sentiment is an essential currency for measuring product success in the competitive landscape, as well as predicting upcoming trends, and should be monitored carefully by any player looking to succeed in the market.

 What can consumer sentiment tell us about the global probiotics market?

 As can be seen above, probiotic supplements in general seem to generate high scores; which suggests that they resonate with consumers.
-Performing particularly well were Dr. Ohhira (8 reviews), Biosearch Life (16 reviews), The World of Biotechnologies (1 review) and Synbio Tech Inc (2 reviews) – all with an average review score of 5.0 (although the low number of reviews for these suppliers should be considered).
-Other big players also ranked favourably – Cell Biotech (8124 reviews) and DuPont Danisco (95k reviews) achieved an average ranking of 4.8 and 4.6 respectively.
-Lower average scores included Morinaga (6549 reviews) and Mitsui & Co (9254 reviews) with average rankings of 3.8 and 3.4 respectively.
+Performing particularly well were Dr. Ohhira (8 reviews) and Vivolac Cultures Corporation (221 reviews) – with an average review score of 5.0 (although the low number of reviews for the former of these suppliers should be considered).
+Other big players also ranked favourably – CHR Hansen (2448k reviews) and DuPont (1231k reviews) achieved an average ranking of 4.5 and 4.6 respectively.
+Lower average scores included Unique Biotech (1449 reviews) and Deerland Enzymes (7932 reviews) with average rankings of 3.8 and 3.9 respectively.

 Segmenting this data into elements such as probiotic strain, format, flavour and delivery system can help businesses see what particular drivers underpin successful products, both their own and of competitors.
 Multi-strain products are becoming increasingly common and there is often an assumption that the more strains a product has the better.